OpenDataPlatform/simpleapp/docs/howto.md

 Note the following:

 - The deployment is in `cluster mode`.
 This means both drivers and executor will be launched inside the Kubernetes cluster.
-- The --master option is specific a a Kubernetes deployment.
+- The --master option is specific for a Kubernetes deployment.
 - The `spark-submit` command will upload the application jar file onto the S3 storage.
 This means your workstation must recognize the server certificate as valid (Issued by a registered certificate authority).
 If this is not the case, a workaround is to disable the certificate check on S3 API by setting the appropriate variable: `export JAVA_TOOL_OPTIONS="-Dcom.amazonaws.sdk.disableCertChecking=true"`